|Writing in the Sciences|

 Science writing commonly relies on a further form of compression: replacing frequently used terms consisting of more than one word with an abbreviation, typically formed from the term's initial letters.
 The convention is to specify the abbreviation in parentheses immediately after the first use of the term:

 If you are writing about science for non-scientists, you can still rely on jargon to achieve compression, but you should at least let your reader know what any uncommon term means the first time around.
 Try to avoid abbreviations, however, unless they are commonly used (e.g., AIDS for Acquired Immune Deficiency Syndrome).

 Sometimes you may think jargon is necessary in your science writing when it is not.
 Rather than achieving concision, such jargon will usually make your prose long-winded and even impenetrable.
 Is there any good reason for a sentence like the following?

 Always ask if there is a simpler, more transparent way of making a point.

 At the same time, train yourself to read critically the language in published scientific work.
 If some of the sentences leave you confused, then the science may be intrinsically difficult, the writing may be weak, the ideas themselves may be confused, or the writer may be trying to gloss over something.
 Unraveling an unclear sentence can sometimes provide important insight into the problems with someone else's argument.
 Moreover, developing your critical reading skills will help you to grow as a writer.

 To learn more about how to write in clear and concise manner, visit our handout on wordiness.

 Passive versus Active Voice

 In humanities and many social science papers, students should try to use active voice whenever possible.
-But historically the sciences have encouraged the use of passive voice.
+But historically the sciences have often encouraged the use of passive voice.
 There's a reason for this tradition.
 Passive voice helps emphasize the objectivity of the sciences:

 This stress on objectivity makes especially good sense in the context of a lab report: after all, the experiment is not about you but about what you did.